HomeTriviaSpaceMars Perseverance Rover

 ✓ TRUE

-Using its AutoNav system, Perseverance navigates obstacles and terrain autonomously, averaging about 120 meters per hour.
+Using its AutoNav system, Perseverance navigates obstacles autonomously, reaching speeds of up to 120 meters per hour.

 3.